• Member Blogs

 by Goog

 Hi, I'm Goog.
 Creator and founder of CommodoreServer.com, the Comet64 Internet Modem and the Portland Commodore Users Group in Portland, Oregon USA (PDXCUG.org).
 I am excited about all things Commodore, but my passion lies with the Commodore 64.
-My blog aims to contain articles, tips, tricks, tutorials and reports of new findings, especially related to Internet-based software and games for your Commodore computer.

-by judland
+by Lostfile

 Mace/Secure